-Our school has adopted the Berry Street Education Model.
+One of our resources is the Berry Street Education Model.
 BSEM equips staff with practical, classroom-based strategies to increase the engagement of all students.
 This education model enables schools to support students' self-regulation, relationships and wellbeing to increase student engagement and significantly improve academic achievement.